ucsd-cse130/web/lectures/00-hello.md

 ## A Word from Our Sponsor

-- Programming Assignments done **alone**
+Programming Assignments done **alone**

+  - Zero Tolerance
+  - Offenders punished ruthlessly
+  - Please see academic integrity statement

-- We use plagiarism detection software
+We use **plagiarism detection** software

   - I am an expert
   - Have code from all previous classes
   - MOSS is fantastic, plagiarize at your own risk

-- Zero Tolerance
-  - Offenders punished ruthlessly

-- Please see academic integrity statement

 ## Plan